OfficeDev/office-js-docs-reference/docs/manifest/preprocessingdialog.md

 # PreProcessingDialog element (preview)

-Configures the pre-processing dialog of a spam reporting add-in in Outlook, so that users can provide additional information about the message they're reporting.
+Configures the preprocessing dialog of a spam reporting add-in in Outlook, so that users can provide additional information about the message they're reporting.

 To learn more about how to implement the spam reporting feature in your add-in, see [Implement an integrated spam reporting add-in (preview)](/office/dev/add-ins/outlook/spam-reporting).